Live Insight

 Set duration and frequency

 Choose how long the meeting runs and how often it happens.
-Daily, weekly, or one off.
-The calculator instantly projects annual and monthly totals so you can see recurring cost drain.
+The calculator instantly shows the monthly and yearly totals, so you can see what recurring meetings really drain.

 03